Intimacy

 Age-Related Changes

 Testosterone declines by 1-2% annually from the late 30s onward.
 Nocturnal erection frequency and firmness gradually decrease accordingly.
-If you're in your 50s and simply "notice them less than before," this may be within normal aging range.
+If you are in your 50s and simply "notice them less than before," this may be within normal aging range.
 However, complete disappearance warrants investigation of other causes.
+Age-related reduction is a natural phenomenon and need not be treated as a disease in itself.

 Poor Sleep Quality

 Nocturnal erections depend on REM sleep.
 Short sleep duration, poor sleep quality, or sleep apnea reduce REM sleep itself, thereby reducing morning erections.
-In this case, erectile function itself isn't impaired - improving sleep may restore them.
+In this case, erectile function itself is not impaired, and improving sleep may restore them.
+A common pitfall is interpreting the disappearance due to sleep deprivation as "the onset of ED," causing unnecessary worry.
+Starting with a review of sleep habits is important.

 Vascular Health Deterioration

-Atherosclerosis, diabetes, hypertension, and dyslipidemia reduce blood flow through penile arteries.
+Atherosclerosis, diabetes, hypertension, and dyslipidemia reduce blood flow through penile arteries and inhibit nocturnal erections.
 Because penile arteries are narrower than coronary arteries, ED or loss of morning erections can appear 2-3 years before cardiovascular symptoms manifest.
+This means the disappearance of morning erections can serve as an early warning sign of heart disease.
+In this respect, not ignoring changes in morning erections and consulting a doctor has significance beyond sexual function alone.

 Medication Side Effects